Reference

 • resource-based discovery through hive://tools, hive://categories, hive://providers, hive://toolsets, hive://task-canaries, hive://skills, and hive://status

-• provider-tool execution through invoke_api_endpoint
+• exact tool execution through invoke_api_endpoint

 Category-scoped MCP endpoints